-Discovered long time ago and constantly visited by explorers, only in 1968 the citadel of Choquequirao was included in the Official Register of Archaeological Monuments by Peruvian authorities.
+Discovered long time ago and constantly visited by explorers, only on 1968 Choquequirao was included in the Official Register of Archaeological Monuments by Peruvian authorities.

-Only in 1993, by agreement with the National Institute of Culture of Cusco (nowadays, Cusco Culture Decentralized Direction), COPESCO begins the planned interventions for the valorization of the monument.
+Only on 1993, by agreement with the National Institute of Culture of Cusco (nowadays, Cusco Culture Decentralized Direction), COPESCO begins the planned interventions for the valorization of the monument.

 Through a "Supreme Resolution" dated October 1, 2003, it is resolved: "To declare Choquequirao Archaeological Park to the area of 522,878.30 hectares, with a perimeter of 367.09 kilometers, located in the provinces of La Convención, Anta and Abancay, in the departments of Cusco and Apurimac”, according to Plan No. V-01 July 2002 prepared by the National Institute of Culture.